-Ex-Victoria’s Secret Angel Izabel Goulart’s Dress Blows Up While She Looks At A Rainbow
+Ex-Victoria's Secret Angel Izabel Goulart's Dress Blows Up While She Looks At A Rainbow

 She posted it shortly after she gave fans a beach tease with a sizzling close-up photo of her toned booty posted to Instagram last week.

 In that snap, Izabel flaunted her tan lines as she tugged her ribbed bottoms while soaking wet at the beach.
-She paired it with a pink ribbed crop top while her long locks cascaded down her back covered in sand as she stood in front of the ocean.
+She paired the bottoms with a pink ribbed crop top while her long locks cascaded down her back covered in sand as she stood in front of the ocean.